spisladqo/lcl/Benchmarks.md

 ![Alt text](images/bench_res/benchmark_results_1b.png)

-It can be seen that sequential algorithm is far slower than any of the parallel ones.
+The sequential algorithm is significantly slower than all parallel implementations.
+However, since only a single image is being processed, the performance differences between the various parallel approaches are negligible.

-The difference between any parallel scenario is almost negligible.

 ## Multiple images